-- 32.1 The Auditor shall obtain documentation from the third party collection agency that describes the process established by the agency to conform to this Standard, determine if the process is reasonable to ensure a timely response, verify the process was followed within the dates of the Audit Period, and document their findings in the report. - 32.2 If the Auditor identifies Consumer Complaints as coming from the CFPB's consumer complaint system, the Auditor shall inquire if the third party agency generally responds to such complaints under the agency's name or if the complaints are transferred administratively in the CFPB's system to the client's name with the response being filed by the client.
-The response to this question is for informational purposes only. - (33) Cessation of Collections.
+- 33.2 If the Auditor identifies Consumer Complaints as coming from the CFPB's consumer complaint system, the Auditor shall inquire if the third party agency generally responds to such complaints under the agency's name or if the complaints are transferred administratively in the CFPB's system to the client's name with the response being filed by the client.
+The response to this question is for informational purposes only. - (34) Cessation of Collections.
 A third party collection agency shall cease collection activity on any or all of a client's accounts upon written notice from the client, provided that this may be further defined pursuant to an agreement between the parties.

-- The Auditor shall obtain documentation from the third party collection agency that describes the process established by the agency to conform to this Standard and determine if the process is reasonable. - 33.2 The Auditor shall select a random sample of accounts that were associated with a client's written notice to cease collection activity to confirm that: (i) the agency's documented process was followed, (ii) collection activity had ceased after receipt of the notice, and (iii) the accounts were segregated or otherwise removed from the active database of accounts in collection.
+- 34.1 The Auditor shall obtain documentation from the third party collection agency that describes the process established by the agency to conform to this Standard and determine if the process is reasonable. - 34.2 The Auditor shall select a random sample of accounts that were associated with a client's written notice to cease collection activity to confirm that: (i) the agency's documented process was followed, (ii) collection activity had ceased after receipt of the notice, and (iii) the accounts were segregated or otherwise removed from the active database of accounts in collection. - (35) Account Recalls.

-(34) Account Recalls.
 A third party collection agency shall return all Consumer Data and/or accounts within fourteen (14) business days from receipt of a written request for their return or within such period of time as clearly defined pursuant to an agreement between the parties.

-- 34.1 The Auditor shall obtain documentation from the third party collection agency that describes the process established by the agency to conform to this Standard and determine if the process is reasonable. - 34.2 The Auditor shall select a random sample of client communications requesting accounts be recalled and confirm that: (i) the agency's documented process was followed, (ii) collection activity had ceased after receipt of the request, (iii) the account data was returned to the client, (iv) the accounts were segregated or otherwise removed from the active database of accounts in collection, and (v) if the agreement required the deletion or destruction of account data, the client's account data was in fact deleted or destroyed.
+- 35.1 The Auditor shall obtain documentation from the third party collection agency that describes the process established by the agency to conform to this Standard and determine if the process is reasonable. - 35.2 The Auditor shall select a random sample of client communications requesting accounts be recalled and confirm that: (i) the agency's documented process was followed, (ii) collection activity had ceased after receipt of the request, (iii) the account data was returned to the client, (iv) the accounts were segregated or otherwise removed from the active database of accounts in collection, and (v) if the agreement required the deletion or destruction of account data, the client's account data was in fact deleted or destroyed.